Arnotts (Irish department store)

-Arnotts is the oldest and largest department store in the Ireland.
-Its flagship store is located on Henry Street, on the north side of central Dublin.
-It has been a member of the International Association of Department Stores from 2007 to 2012.
+Arnotts is a department store on Henry Street in Dublin, Ireland.
+It was designed by G.P.
+Beater for John Arnott, and opened in 1895.
+It replaced an earlier store founded by George Cannock, Andrew White, and Andrew and Patrick Reid in 1845, which had burned down in 1894.
+The store is owned by the Selfridges Group, which itself is jointly owned by the Thai conglomerate Central Group and Saudi Arabian Public Investment Fund.
+It is sister stores with the Brown Thomas, De Bijenkorf, and Selfridges department stores through this ownership.

 History

-The store has its origins in a business founded in 1843 at 14 Henry Street, by George Cannock and Andrew White.
+Arnotts has its origins in a business founded in 1843 at 14 Henry Street, by George Cannock and Andrew White.
 In 1845, two bankers, Andrew and Patrick Reid, became partners in the business.
 In 1848, White died, and the Scottish entrepreneur John Arnott took shares in the company.
 In 1865, Cannock departed the business, and the business was renamed as Arnott's.

-The main shop occupies much of the block behind the GPO to the west of O'Connell Street, between Henry Street and Abbey Street, covering an area of some 300,000 square feet.
-The original store was completely destroyed in a fire on 4 May 1894, and a new building was constructed in the following year.
+Arnotts occupies much of the block behind the GPO to the west of O'Connell Street, between Henry Street and Abbey Street, covering an area of some 300,000 square feet.
+The original building was completely destroyed in a fire on 4 May 1894, and was reconstructed in the following year.
 It was registered as a private company on 18 April 1895.
 The main entrance is on the pedestrianised Henry Street.

-Across O'Connell Street in North Earl Street was Arnotts sister store, Boyers & Co, which closed down on 31 January 2016.
+In 2006, the then-owner of Arnotts, Nesbitt Acquisitions, announced plans to redevelop their properties located between O'Connell Street and Liffey Street, incorporating Independent House, the former Independent Newspapers building on Abbey Street.
+The new development was to be called the Northern Quarter and was to be one of the largest rejuvenation projects to ever be undertaken in this area of the city centre.
+The estimated cost of the project was €750,000,000.
+As part of this project, it was intended to move the department store to a nearby former Debenhams Ireland branch in the Jervis Shopping Centre, but as plans changed this opened as "Arnotts Project"; which operated for less than a year before being surrendered back to the landlord.

+Following planning difficulties and the financial crisis in Ireland, the project never went ahead.
+Arnotts incurred large debts in acquiring property.

+Arnotts was one of the longest-standing sponsors of GAA until 2009, when its 18-year partnership as sponsor of Dublin GAA came to an end.

+In July 2010, Arnotts was taken over by Anglo Irish Bank and Ulster Bank, due to large outstanding loans on its failed "Northern Quarter" property development.
+The previous owner, Nesbitt Acquisitions, comprising about 50 members of the Nesbitt family led by Richard Nesbitt, retained one per cent of the business.

 A footwear-only branch of Arnotts was located in the Stillorgan Shopping Centre until 2011, with a former branch on Grafton Street initially changed to be branded as a River Island, before being sold in 2003.